 The Porirua campus was steadily evolving to meet the needs of increased students and increased offerings.
 There were now 28 classrooms, six specialised rooms for word-processing, typing or computing, three laboratories, a clerical school and a woodwork room.

 Accounting for half the student population of the polytechnic, the nursing studies programme had 150 students, and their role as the senior students of the campus was confirmed at the end of the year when third-year students sat finals for the first time.
-A range of other programmes were introduced this year, including business refresher/retraining options, a bilingual word-processing and shorthand course, and media studies.
+A range of other programmes was introduced this year, including business refresher/retraining options, a bilingual word-processing and shorthand course, and media studies.

 Journalism, which had its origins in short community courses offered in 1986, came into its own in 1988 with the launch of a media studies programme under the aegis of journalist, producer and documentary maker Adriann Smith.
-The programme covered writing news stories and features, taking photos, writing ads, interviewing, and making radio commercials, with the student's work having a tangible output via a campus radio station and a three issue of a college magazine.
+The programme covered writing news stories and features, taking photos, writing ads, interviewing, and making radio commercials, with the student's work having a tangible output via a campus radio station and a three-issue of a college magazine.
 Over time, media students at Porirua would produce a number of publications including Parumoana Press, Tech Talk and the Whitireia Times.

 Many of the broadcast media elements initiated by Adriann Smith and her programme are still a feature of training at Whitireia where they are included as part of the broader journalism curriculum, and in a more specialised manner within the programmes offered by the New Zealand Radio Training School, a private training establishment purchased by Whitireia New Zealand Limited.
 The print format of the Parumoana Press, Tech Talk and the Whitireia Times has given way to the news website Newswire, and radio stations have also taken to the web.